cweitat/MaterialIcons-SymbolElement/README.md

 Generate list of Material Icons to symbols elements for Web usage with Gulp **Current Version: 4.0.0**

+## No time to read and DIY?
+Pre-generated SVGs are in the `dest` folder for download.

 ## Material Icons Types
 https://material.io/resources/icons/